-Today Tuva’s practice and research is consisting of deepening and integrating her experience in a few specific somatic and improvisational techniques, including the work of Eva Karczag, into her own practice, as well as mapping out the relationship she finds between dance improvisation, somatics, queer theory, sexuality, ecology and feminist phenomenology / feminist new materialism.
+Tuva Hildebrands practice and research is consisting of deepening and integrating a few specific somatic and improvisational techniques, including the work of Eva Karczag, into her own practice, as well as mapping out the relationship she finds between dance improvisation, somatics, queer theory, biopolitics, feminist phenomenology and feminist new materialism.
 Her performance making practice is investigating how she can translate methods and politics from her improvisational practice into choreographic work.

-In her research Tuva is looking at how one can through experiencing ones own anatomy in it’s physical material, allow the mind to connect with the body, and desexualize/subjectify the body.
-She is looking at the difference between conceptualizing the body through language and experiencing it in it’s intrinsic value.
+Tuvas research is investigating how one can through experiencing ones own anatomy in its physical material, allow the mind to connect with the body and desexualize/subjectify the body.
+She is looking at the difference between conceptualizing the body through language and experiencing it in its “intrinsic value”.
 A part of her practice is to investigate the power-structure between language and our perception of the body and the world.
 How language constructs the experience of ourselves, and how one can through improvisation exist in a sense-perception beyond the codified norms of language.
-As a person who grew up with a uterus/as a codified woman, Tuva is also interested in gender constructs, feminist health and sexuality.
-How using somatics and improvisation to connect with the actual substance of the body, and not treat it based on assumed information or as a means to an end, can support sexual subjectivity.
+As a person who grew up with a uterus and as a codified woman, Tuva is also interested in gender constructs, feminist health and non violent modes of relating.
+How using somatics and improvisation to connect with the actual substance of the body, and not treat it based on assumed information or as a means to an end, can support non-violent relationships.
 If one gives time to sense the body and the environment it is placed within, one can connect to their inner volition, have greater bodily agency and autonomy.
 Tuva is also researching the use of movement improvisation and the use of somatics to practice a hightened sensitivity in relation to power-play, intimacy and consent.
 In the practice the idea that the personal is political, and relations to political ideas around the queer body and the anarchist body are also being investigated.

 AT helps you through guided language and hands-on work to observe, identify and bring into consciousness the harmful movement and psychological habits you’ve built up throughout life and learn how to make new choices that brings more ease, freedom and presence.